 Recorded Music cost of revenues decreased by \$95 million for the fiscal year ended September 30, 2009.
 Cost of revenues represented 52% and 50% of Recorded Music revenues for the fiscal year ended September 30, 2009 and 2008, respectively.
 The decrease in cost of revenues was driven primarily by decreases in artist and repertoire costs and product costs.
-The decrease in artist and repertoire costs were driven by decreased revenues for the fiscal year ended September 30, 2008 resulting from general economic pressures and the transition from physical sales to new forms of digital sales in the recorded music industry.
+The decrease in artist and repertoire costs were driven by decreased revenues for the fiscal year ended September 30, 2009 as compared with the fiscal year ended September 30, 2008 resulting from general economic pressures and the transition from physical sales to new forms of digital sales in the recorded music industry.
 Product costs decreased primarily as a result of the change in mix from the sale of physical products to new forms of digital music and were offset by increases due to international production costs associated with our European concert promotion business.